 A flue stabiliser can be fitted to reduce the draught through the appliance if the draught is too high.
 The flue stabiliser should be fitted in the same room as the appliance and be the same size as the flue pipe.
-Consult Approved Document J of the Building Regulations regarding additional ventilation.
+Consult building regulations regarding additional ventilation.

-UNPACKING YOUR NEW COOKER
+UNPACKING YOUR NEW COOKER.